All Episodes

 How the hell?

-Blame Clinton for the recession.
+Blame Clinton for the recession?

 Financial institutions bore the brunt of the criticism.

-Well, six percent so far, with the vast majority of it due to be spent in 2010 and election year.
+Now, as we know, ladies and gentlemen, the spending of the stimulus, what, 6% so far, with the vast majority of it due to be spent in 2010 and election year.

-The government handed out stimulus money far more slowly this summer than it had in the first weeks after the massive economic recovery plan started, even though Obama and other members of his administration had vowed to hasten the aid.
+USA Today, the government handed out stimulus money far more slowly this summer than it had in the first weeks after the massive economic recovery plan started, even though Obama and other members of his administration had vowed to hasten the aid.

 Okay, so what do we have here?